jarradbattaglia/CloudNativeSE/api-design-part2/api-design-part2.md

 ]
 ```

 This allows the user to see more information about the relationship of votes, I can find the poll info, voter info, and the link to register the vote with the voter id.
-Also (if we wanted to expand) we could add a pagination token to GET calls throughout each API, but not POSTs, so we dont need to send back EVERY resource, and can limit or allow the user to go to next page, or add hints to the refernce name (like GET/POST/PATCH) to each link.
-This all helps the user use the API intuitevely, but also requires a decent amount of work in backend to know and correlate what the user is doing.
+Also (if we wanted to expand) we could add a pagination token to GET calls throughout each API that does a GET all call, so we dont need to send back EVERY resource, and can limit or allow the user to go to next page.
+Also we could add hints to the reference name (like GET/POST/PATCH) to each link and the link reference could be more descriptive like add_vote or get_votes, etc.  Things like this all helps the user use the API intuitevely, but also requires a decent amount of work in backend to know and correlate what the user is doing.

-Next up I'll do an example of the Polls API, which really only has POSTs to do (so if I did a GET /polls or POST /polls, i might return:
+Next up I'll do an example of the Polls API, so if I did a GET /polls or POST /polls, i might return:

 ```
 {